 As a consequence of the last financial crisis, the Financial Stability Forum developed principles and implementation standards for Sound Compensation Practices for significant financial institutions.
 The Remuneration Committee made changes to the Bank's compensation structure to increase the proportion of the deferred remuneration component for senior executives.
-The Bank's compensation practices are reviewed annually by McLagan which has confirmed for 2019 that the Bank had met the Financial Stability Forum principles and implementation standards.
+The Bank's compensation practices are reviewed annually by Aon which has confirmed for 2022 that the Bank had met the Financial Stability Forum principles and implementation standards.

-The Bank has identified a group of senior executives whose authority and actions are deemed to have a major influence on the long-term performance of the Bank.
-This group, identified as "Material Risk Takers" comprises senior management (the CEO and his direct reports), employees of Senior Vice President rank and above, key personnel at business units, senior control staff, and employees who had been awarded significant variable performance bonuses.
-For the "Material Risk Takers" with bonuses exceeding S\$100,000, at least 40% of their variable performance bonuses are deferred in the form of shares.
-The Board approves the compensation of the CEO, Deputy President, Chief Financial Officer, Chief Risk Officer, Chief Information Officer (Head, Group Operations and Technology) and Head, Global Treasury, and the Remuneration Committee approves the compensation of all other senior executives of Senior Vice President rank and above, as well as the top five employees who had been awarded significant variable performance bonuses who are below the rank of Senior Vice President.
+The Bank has identified a group of senior executives whose authority and actions are deemed to have a major influence on the long-term performance of the Bank and whose actions or decisions can materially impact the Bank's risk profile.
+This group, identified as "Material Risk Takers" comprises senior management (the CEO and her direct reports), employees of Senior Vice President rank and above, key personnel at business units, senior control staff, and employees who had been awarded significant variable performance bonuses as well as senior managers identified under the regulator's guidelines.
+For the "Material Risk Takers" with bonuses exceeding \$100,000, at least 40% of their variable performance bonuses are deferred in the form of shares.
+The Board approves the compensation of the CEO, Chief Financial Officer, Chief Risk Officer, Chief Operating Officer and Head, Global Treasury, and the Audit Committee approves the compensation of Head of Group Audit.
+The Remuneration Committee approves the compensation of all other senior executives of Senior Vice President rank and above, as well as the top five employees who had been awarded significant variable performance bonuses who are below the rank of Senior Vice President.

-The performance evaluation for senior executives in 2019 has been conducted in accordance with the above objectives and considerations.
+The performance evaluation for senior executives in 2022 has been conducted in accordance with the above objectives and considerations.